Cory Snyder: Playing career

 In June 1986, Snyder was called up to the major leagues.

 In 1986, he finished 4th in AL Rookie of the Year voting.

 In 1987, along with teammate Joe Carter, Snyder appeared on the cover of Sports Illustrated.

 In 1989, he suffered a back injury after diving for a ball.
 A slump in performance followed, leading to an adverse relationship between Snyder and team officials.

-On December 4, 1990, the Cleveland Indians traded Snyder to the Chicago White Sox for pitchers Eric King and Shawn Hillegas.
+On December 4, 1990, the Cleveland Indians traded Snyder to the Chicago White Sox in exchange for pitchers Eric King and Shawn Hillegas.
 His salary was set by an arbitrator at $800,000, a $100,000 raise.
 There, coach Walt Hriniak forced him to change his hitting style, which Snyder believes was for the worse.
 He also had a strained relationship with manager Jeff Torborg after being told he would only play part-time.
 In July 1991, the White Sox traded Snyder to the Toronto Blue Jays for Shawn Jeter and a player to be named later.

-In March 1992, after being released by the Toronto Blue Jays, Snyder was signed by the San Francisco Giants.
+On March 28, 1992, after being released by the Blue Jays, Snyder was signed by the San Francisco Giants.
 In June 1992, he received the NL Major League Baseball Player of the Month Award.
-In December 1992, he was signed by the Los Angeles Dodgers to a two-year contract at $1.5 million per year.
+On December 5, 1992, Snyder was signed by the Los Angeles Dodgers to a two-year contract at $1.5 million per year.
 He retired from the major leagues after the 1994–95 Major League Baseball strike.
 Snyder's total earnings from major league baseball teams was $5,740,000.

-In March 1995, he was signed by the San Diego Padres to a contract with Las Vegas of the Pacific Coast League.
+On March 30, 1995, Snyder was signed by the San Diego Padres to a contract with Las Vegas of the Pacific Coast League.

-In February 1997, Snyder unsuccessfully tried out for the St. Louis Cardinals.
+On February 20, 1997, Snyder unsuccessfully tried out for the St. Louis Cardinals.